Eliminate extra copies in AMPI reduce/gather(v) receive paths

 Note the timings on rank 0 and the reduction operations, particularly how rank 0, which is the root of the reductions, seems to run ahead of the reduction, like it is being resumed prematurely.
 The second reduction would abort normally but I have changed ampi::rednResult to just return here after recv'ing an unexpected message.

-#8 Updated by Sam White over 2 years ago
+#8 Updated by Sam White almost 3 years ago

 I can reproduce it on 1 PE with the examples/ampi/creduce program, which is just one MPI_Reduce followed by one MPI_Ireduce.
 We get the same abort on the MPI_Ireduce call, even for just 1 VP, run like './pgm +vp1 +x1 +y1 +z1 '.